amsify42/jquery.amsify.form/README.md

 });
 ```

-1. autovalite - When it is set as false will make form validate only on submit.
+1. autoValidate - When it is set as false will make form validate only on submit.
 2. validateOn - Will make the fields validate based on option we provide like 'change' or 'keyup' or 'focusout' or combination of it with spaces between them.
 3. submit - You can pass submit selector here, in case it is helpful.
 4. loadingText - Will show the text on submit button when it is successfully validated and submitted.